team-one-to-rule-them-all/projectone/README.md

 outstanding items:

+- CSS
+    - center quote text on loading screen
+    - perhaps remove gif
+    - put history in aside on right side of screen
-- CSS (primarily on the drink page but also on the load screen)
+    - margin on page
 - Button click on home page only works if you click the image
 - Table headers in history section are being removed when new tr's are added
 - update readme